Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

 == Essential Prime Implicants

-#definition[Essential Prime Implicant][
-  A prime implicant that is the *only* one covering some minterm.
+#definition[
+  An _essential prime implicant_ (EPI) is a prime implicant that covers at least one minterm not covered by any other prime implicant.
+]

+#note[
-  Must be included in any minimal solution.
+  EPIs must ("by definition") be included in the final minimal cover.
 ]

 #Block(color: yellow)[